webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Supply Chain**: Evaluating and mitigating cybersecurity risks within the supply chain, including suppliers and logistics partners.
 - **Business Partners**: Managing cybersecurity risks in collaboration with business partners and affiliates.
 - **Service Level Agreement (SLA)**: A formal agreement that defines the level of service and security expectations between parties.
 - **Memorandum of Understanding (MOU)**: An agreement outlining the terms and responsibilities of parties in a partnership or collaboration.
+Informal letter of intent.
+Not a signed contract.
 - **Measurement Systems Analysis (MSA)**: Evaluating and ensuring the accuracy and reliability of measurement systems and data.
 - **Business Partnership Agreement (BPA)**: A formal agreement that defines the terms and conditions of a business partnership.
 - **End of Life (EOL)**: The date when a product or service is no longer supported by the vendor.
 - **End of Service Life (EOSL)**: The date when a product or service reaches the end of its useful life and is no longer supported.
 - **NDA**: Non-disclosure agreement, as mentioned earlier.
 - **Data**:
 - **Classification**: Categorizing data based on its sensitivity and importance for security and management purposes.
+Public, Confidential, Critical(top secret).
+Asset classification (proprietary, private, sensitive).
 - **Governance**: Establishing policies and procedures for data management, privacy, and security.
 - **Retention**: Defining how long data should be retained and when it should be securely disposed of.
 - **Credential Policies**: